420blaze420/tape0002/README.md

 * No guest users will be permitted on the network.

 #### VLAN integration
-* Multiple network segmentations exist seperating departments via VLANs.
+* Multiple network segmentations exist separating departments via VLANs.
 * The new wireless network configuration must be integrated with the company's current VLAN configuration.
 * VLAN assignment must be supported by the policies implemented on the RADIUS server.